stafwag/ansible-k3s-on-vms/README.md

 ## Execute playbook

-Make that you have access with ssh and the kvm hypervisor hosts (localhost by default).
+Make sure that you have access with ssh and the KVM hypervisor hosts (localhost by default).
 If you need to type a sudo password add the ```---ask-become-pass``` argument.

 ```